farisachugthai/dynamic_ipython/docs/source/lexer.rst

 and customized input/output prompts.
 An entire suite of lexers is now available at :mod:`IPython.lib.lexers`.
 These include:

-IPythonLexer & IPython3Lexer
+.. py:class:: IPythonLexer & IPython3Lexer

   Lexers for pure IPython (python + magic/shell commands)

-IPythonPartialTracebackLexer & IPythonTracebackLexer
+.. py:class:: IPythonPartialTracebackLexer & IPythonTracebackLexer

   Supports 2.x and 3.x via the keyword `python3`.
 The partial traceback lexer reads everything but the Python code appearing in a traceback.
   The full lexer combines the partial lexer with an IPython lexer.

-IPythonConsoleLexer
+.. py:class:: IPythonConsoleLexer

   A lexer for IPython console sessions, with support for tracebacks.
   Supports 2.x and 3.x via the keyword `python3`.

-IPyLexer
+.. py:class:: IPyLexer

   A friendly lexer which examines the first line of text and from it, decides whether to use an IPython lexer or an IPython console lexer.
   Supports 2.x and 3.x via the keyword `python3`.